Subscribe to The Weekly e-newsletter

 The project will create an evidence-base for helping widespread adoption of practices that benefit soil, plants, animals and people – the living skin of the rangelands.

 Led by NSW Department of Primary Industries and funded by Meat & Livestock Australia, this project is a significant investment in the southern rangelands.

 - grazing management

 This means more reliability from year to year, improved pasture health, improved groundcover, more feed for livestock and recovery of plants after dry conditions.

-This project will validate and demonstrate rangeland management innovations that rangeland producers can confidently adopt to enhance their grazing businesses.
+It will validate rangeland management practices that producers can confidently adopt to improve ecosystem function and ultimately enhance their grazing businesses.